 At the end of 2018, my wife Maša and I recently made the tough decision to move in with her parents so we could save money for our move to Slovenia.

 We had been renting a two-bedroom townhouse in a central location for three years.
 We were in a relatively new area, with the property itself being about six years old.

 The layout of the property was reasonably simple, sitting at two stories with lots of open space, natural light, large bedrooms and a carport.

 Being suckers for a minimalist aesthetic, our colour palette included white, birch and grey.
 We had minimal things in the townhouse, as friends would often visit and could see that we didn’t have much.

 At least on the surface.

 Then in December 2018, we started moving.
 We thought we could knock out our move in a couple of carloads, easy.

-We ended up taking multiple trips to the tip, and we needed quite a bit more than a few carloads to clear our things.
+We ended up making multiple trips to the tip, and we needed quite a bit more than a few carloads to clear our things.
 What’s worse is that we sold most of our furniture and appliances as we were planning at the time to move overseas.

 I was devastated to see all of the things we had accumulated.
 Where the heck did all of this stuff come from?
 We had a tidy minimalist home, but somehow we had way more than we thought.

 When I reflect on this experience, I start to see the cracks in our system.
 And I can attribute all of this to one thing.
 Storage.

 Between our closets, tall-boy, understair attic, and shed, we had buried away a whole bunch of things which we no longer needed.